eiffel-community/eiffelevents-sdk-dotnet/docs/docfx_project/articles/architecture-eiffelevents.md

 ## Validation

+SDK is implementing events validations using two techniques:
+- Validate declared events using C# attributes.
+- Validate declared and received events against JSON schema provided by Eiffel protocol.

+### JSON schema validation

+- JSON schema validations is done on the produced/upcoming JSON string.
+- JSON schema files is provided and maintained by Eiffel protocol and can be found [here](https://github.com/eiffel-community/eiffel/tree/master/schemas).
+- Schema validation is done in `Publish` and `Subscribe` methods based on the following configurations:
+  - `SchemaValidationOnPublish`: Set whether to validate against JSON schema before publish or not.
+Eligible values:
+      - `ON`: Validate before publish.
+      - `OFF`: Publish without validation.
+  - `SchemaValidationOnSubscribe`: Set whether to validate against JSON schema while subscribing to an event.
+Eligible values:
+      - `NONE`: Never validate upcoming event against JSON schema.
+      - `ON_DESERIALIZATION_FAIL`: Validate upcoming event against JSON schema only if deserialization failed.
+      - `ALWAYS`: Always validate upcoming event against JSON schema.

+**Note**: The above two config keys (`SchemaValidationOnPublish`, `SchemaValidationOnSubscribe`) can be initiated in `ClientConfig.ValidationConfig` or while calling to `Publish`/`Subscribe` methods.
+Check [examples](../../../examples/README.md) for more info.

+### C# attribute validations
 - Events validation is declarative by using attribute validation, hence the events are considered as a domain class, which is self-contained for their definition and validation.

 ```c#